+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 RAINBOW BRIDGE

 The bridge was built in 1993 and connects Odaiba with the rest of Tokyo.
-This two-storey bridge is a great symbol of the city and is extra beautiful during the evening.
+This two-story bridge is a great symbol of the city and is extra beautiful during the evening.

 The bridge shines from sunset until 24:00, but the colors vary from day to day.